 Today wedding customs worldwide are very similar.
-Countries as diverse as China and Australia, England and Fiji many of the traditions are found.
-They all come from the same sentiment to bring the Happy Couple good luck on there wedding day and in their future life together.
+In countries as diverse as China and Australia, England and Fiji many of the traditions are found.
+They all come from the same sentiment to bring the Happy Couple good luck on their wedding day and in their future life together.

 The baking of a wedding cake is believed to be one of the oldest traditions.
-It is not know exactly where it began.
-Five thousand years ago in the time of the Greeks and Romans it was a well-established part of a wedding celebration.
+It is not known exactly where it began.
+Five thousand years ago in the time of the Greeks and Romans, it was a well-established part of a wedding celebration.

 Cakes to satisfy the Greek gods.

 Greek gods were common guests at weddings in 3000bc; each one was believed to have an enormous appetite that needed to be satisfied if the marriage was to be happy and successful.
 Favourite foods amongst the gods were dried fruits, nuts and honey cakes

 The Bride Is Crowned With a Cake

 As the Roman civilisation became greater the wedding ceremony became known by the name confarreate.
 The marriage vows were said in front of a head priest and ten witnesses.
 To complete the ceremony the wedding cake was crumbled over the bride’s head to bless her with an abundance of everything, especially children.